-- No support for snapshots in the vCenter datastore. - Only one disk is allowed per directory in the vCenter datastores. - Datastore names cannot contain spaces. - Image names cannot contain spaces.
+- No support for snapshots in the vCenter datastore. - Only one disk is allowed per directory in the vCenter datastores. - Datastore names cannot contain spaces. - Image names and paths cannot contain spaces.

-In order to use the vCenter datastore, all the ESX servers controlled by vCenter need to mount the same VMFS datastore with the same name.
+In order to use the vCenter datastore, the following requirements need to be met:

+- All the ESX servers controlled by vCenter need to mount the same VMFS datastore with the same name. - The ESX servers need to be part of the Cluster controlled by OpenNebula